google cache dates python

 Estimated Read Time: 6 minute(s)

-Common Topics: cache, google, urls, date, data
+Common Topics: cache, google, urls, data, date

 Viewing cached links in Google is often used by SEOs as a troubleshooting or information recovery method.
 Google caches some of the web pages it crawls and creates a type of snapshot of that page at the time of the crawl.
 You’ll often notice some resources or images aren’t rendered so it’s rarely a perfect copy.
-It’s still useful to see what content is being cached and if something is missing finding out why.
+It’s still useful to see what content is being cached and if something is missing find out why.
 There is also a correlation between how often Google caches a page and its perceived importance.
 High-value pages are often cached daily whereas lesser-value pages can go weeks or months without a new cache date.
 Below I’ll show you how to scrape the cache date for a set of URLs so you can do the analysis yourself.

 Requirements and Assumptions